 It’s important to set boundaries so that no matter what happens in life, you are taking care of yourself first and foremost.
 You might be surprised at how much better you feel when you focus on yourself rather than other people.
 You’ll also be more likely to get your needs met, which will make both you and your partner happier.

 Weight gain is a significant risk factor for different chronic conditions.
 However, mastering it is not so apparent for most individuals.
 While some causes are too obvious, such as high intake of sugar and processed foods like carbohydrates, some may be completely unintentional.
 These include inadequate sleep, stress, medication, leptin resistance, genetics, food addiction, and skipping meals.

-So in case you’ve been gaining weight or trying to lose it to no avail, check through your lifestyle because addressing one or more of these issues may be all you need for the new you.
+So in case you’ve been gaining weight faster than you can imagine or trying to lose it to no avail, check through your lifestyle because addressing one or more of these issues may be all you need for the new you.

 Other Related Articles